SecOpsTeam/awesome-hacking-lists/hackwith.md

 - [luckystrike](https://github.com/curi0usJack/luckystrike) - A PowerShell based utility for the creation of malicious Office macro documents.
 - [OWA-Toolkit](https://github.com/johnnyDEP/OWA-Toolkit) - Powershell module to assist in attacking Exchange/Outlook Web Access
 - [dvta](https://github.com/secvulture/dvta) - Damn Vulnerable Thick Client App
-- [nishang](https://github.com/samratashok/nishang) - Nishang - Offensive PowerShell for penetration testing and offensive security.
+- [nishang](https://github.com/samratashok/nishang) - Nishang - Offensive PowerShell for red team, penetration testing and offensive security.
 - [MailSniper](https://github.com/dafthack/MailSniper) - MailSniper is a penetration testing tool for searching through email in a Microsoft Exchange environment for specific terms (passwords, insider intel, network architecture information, etc.).
 It can be used as a non-administrative user to search their own email, or by an administrator to search the mailboxes of every user in a domain.
 - [BloodHound](https://github.com/BloodHoundAD/BloodHound) - Six Degrees of Domain Admin
 - [Azurite](https://github.com/mwrlabs/Azurite) - Enumeration and reconnaissance activities in the Microsoft Azure Cloud.